MintyTrebor/MQTT4DSF/README.md

     broker of choice
  2. Poll DSF on a frequency and send mqtt msgs based on a value delta (user configurable)
  3. Send MQTT msgs when specially formatted msgs are recieved from DSF (via M117).
+ 4. Act as MQTT to GCode proxy - passing GCode commands to DSF and executing them on the machine, by subscribing to a custom MQTT topic.

 This has only been tested on a raspberry pi running DSF from [https://github.com/gloomyandy/RepRapFirmware/wiki](https://github.com/gloomyandy/RepRapFirmware/wiki)

-Note: Currently DSFMQTT is dependant on Beta versions of DSF, and therefore much of this code is subject to change as things develop.
-Best efforts have been made, but much further optimisation is required. **Currently DSFMQTT has been tested on -DSF FW Ver: 3.2.0-beta2 -Board FW Ver: 3.2-beta2.
-However it should work with any 3+ version according to the pydsfapi plugin**
+Note: Currently MQTT4DSF is dependant on Beta versions of DSF, and therefore much of this code is subject to change as things develop.
+Best efforts have been made, but much further optimisation is required. **MQTT4DSF has been tested on -DSF FW Ver: 3.2.0-beta2 -Board FW Ver: 3.2-beta2.
+However it should work with any 3.1+ version according to the pydsfapi plugin**

 # Installation

-DSFMQTT requires Python 3, the python paho.mqtt.client, and the DSF dsfpiapi [plugin](https://github.com/Duet3D/DSF-APIs)
+MQTT4DSF requires Python 3, the python paho.mqtt.client, and the DSF dsfpiapi [plugin](https://github.com/Duet3D/DSF-APIs)

 It has been developed and tested on rPi 3 & 4.

-Please refer to the [other_setup_steps.txt](https://github.com/MintyTrebor/DSFMQTT/blob/main/other_setup_steps.txt) for an example of how to install all of the dependencies.
+Please refer to the [other_setup_steps.txt](https://github.com/MintyTrebor/MQTT4DSF/blob/main/other_setup_steps.txt) for an example of how to install all of the dependencies.

 Once the dependencies are installed and running, run the following command from your home folder :

-    sudo wget -O - https://github.com/MintyTrebor/DSFMQTT/releases/download/v0.03-ALPHA/Install_DSFMQTT.sh | bash
+    sudo wget -O - https://github.com/MintyTrebor/MQTT4DSF/releases/download/v0.04-ALPHA/Setup_MQTT4DSF.sh | bash

-This will deploy DSFMQTT as a service to the DSF plugin directory.
+This will deploy MQTT4DSF as a service to the DSF plugin directory.
 You should review the script before running to ensure you are happy with the approach.

-A DSFMQTT_Config.json configuration file will be placed in the DSF SYS folder, which should be accessible through DWC web interface for easy editing.
-You will need to enter your MQTT broker details in the config file before running the DSFMQTT service - see **Configuration** section below.
+A MQTT4DSF_Config.json configuration file will be placed in the DSF SYS folder, which should be accessible through DWC web interface for easy editing.
+You will need to enter your MQTT broker details in the config file before running the MQTT4DSF service - see **Configuration** section below.

-Enter `sudo systemctl start DSFMQTT.service` to start DSFMQTT
+Enter `sudo systemctl start MQTT4DSF.service` to start MQTT4DSF
-Enter `sudo systemctl stop DSFMQTT.service` to stop DSFMQTT
+Enter `sudo systemctl stop MQTT4DSF.service` to stop MQTT4DSF

-DSFMQTT has a delayed 30sec start to ensure DSF is running after boot of the pi.
+MQTT4DSF has a delayed 30sec start to ensure DSF is running after boot of the pi.

-After the delayed start, DSFMQTT will send a start-up msg to the Topic ***Duet/Announce*** ( default settings).
+After the delayed start, MQTT4DSF will send a start-up msg to the Topic ***Duet/Announce*** ( default settings).
 The msg should look similar to the below:

     NOW ONLINE:: -Machine: DAFFY -IP: 192.168.3.23 -DSF FW Ver: 3.2.0-beta2 -Board FW Ver: 3.2-beta2

 MQTT Broker Topic Config:
-The default DSFMQTT config uses the following topics to send messages:
+The default MQTT4DSF config uses the following topics to send messages:

  - Duet/Announce
  - Duet/[!*MachineName*!]